chad1008/Gifomattic/README.md

 ## Installation
 Please download the `Gifomattic.alfredworkflow` file from the [latest release.](https://github.com/chad1008/Gifomattic/releases) Once downloaded, open the file to install or update Gifomattic

+**IMPORTANT:** Starting with Monterey, MacOS no longer ships with PHP built in, so you'll need to install it to use Gifomattic:

+`brew install php`

+If you don't already have homebrew, you can get started at https://brew.sh/.

 ## Adding GIFs To Your Library
 There are three ways to add a new GIF to your library: